Bhagya Vastu | Premium Astrology & Vastu Consultation

 • Ignoring future construction on adjacent plots

-• Not considering drainage flow from neighboring properties
+• Not considering drainage flow from neighbouring properties

 • Assuming rectangular shape without verifying angles